intel/intel-technology-enabling-for-openshift/tests/gaudi/l2/README.md

 ```
 meta-llama/Llama-3.1-8B model is used in this deployment and the hugging face token is used to access such gated models.
 * For the PV setup with NFS, refer to [documentation](https://docs.openshift.com/container-platform/4.17/storage/persistent_storage/persistent-storage-nfs.html).
+* The vLLM pod needs to access the host's shared memory for tensor parallel inference, which is mounted as a volume.
 ```
 $ oc apply -f https://raw.githubusercontent.com/intel/intel-technology-enabling-for-openshift/main/tests/gaudi/l2/vllm_deployment.yaml
 ```